odensc/dotfiles/README.md

 # dotfiles
 My dotfiles.

 Only supports Linux right now.
-Only tested on Ubuntu and derivatives.

 ## Usage
 You must have git installed.

-**Installing WILL override your .zshrc!
+**Installing WILL remove your old .zshrc!
 Move it if you want to keep it!**
 ```bash
 # clone repo
 git clone https://github.com/thesbros/dotfiles.git ~/.dotfiles